 - Traffic.
-With hordes of shoppers hitting the stores, traffic piles up on the highways, causing major slowdowns.
+With hordes of shoppers hitting the stores, traffic backs up on the highways, causing significant slowdowns.
 Parking lots are crowded as well, leading to frantic competition for parking spaces.
-On Black Friday 2012, Los Angeles Times reports that two shoppers were shot in a conflict over a parking space outside a Walmart in Tallahassee, Florida.
+ABC News reported that on Black Friday 2016, a shopper was shot dead in a conflict over a parking space outside a Walmart in Reno, Nevada.

 - Crowding.
-As bad as Black Friday traffic can be, the crowding outside your car is often worse still.
-Every year, the papers display photos of mobs of frenzied shoppers shoving each other aside to claim prized “doorbuster” specials.
-In some cases, the dense press of shoppers can turn dangerous or even deadly.
-On Black Friday 2008, The New York Times reports, crowds outside a Walmart in Green Valley, New York, pushed in the store’s double doors and trampled a temporary worker to death.
+As bad as Black Friday traffic is, the overcrowding in and around the stores is often worse.
+Every year, news outlets display photos of mobs of frenzied shoppers shoving each other aside to claim prized doorbuster specials.
+In some cases, the dense press of shoppers turns dangerous or even deadly.
+On Black Friday 2008, crowds outside a Walmart in Green Valley, New York pushed in the store’s double doors and trampled a worker to death.

 - Sleep Loss.
-In their competition to win a bigger share of Black Friday sales, stores are opening their doors earlier and earlier.
-Shoppers intent on securing the best bargains are forced to get up in the middle of the night to claim a place in line.
-Perhaps the most extreme case of this was reported by Fox News in November 2013, when shoppers started lining up outside a Best Buy more than a week before Thanksgiving Day.
+In their competition to win a more significant share of Black Friday sales, stores are opening their doors earlier and earlier.
+Shoppers intent on securing the best bargains are forced to get up in the middle of the night to line up or camp out to score the best Black Friday deals.
+Perhaps the most extreme case of this was in November 2013 when shoppers started lining up outside a Best Buy more than a week before Thanksgiving Day.

 - Danger to Life and Limb.
-Black Friday crowds can get a bit out of control, often with dangerous results.
+Black Friday crowds sometimes get out of control, often with dangerous results.
 In addition to the two cases noted above, there have been numerous reports of fights breaking out among Black Friday shoppers, sometimes involving guns or other weapons.
-Admittedly, the majority of Black Friday shoppers don’t get caught up in scenes of violence, but there seems to be no way to predict where a crowd will turn unruly.
+There’s even an entire website, Black Friday Death Count, dedicated to recording these stories.
+Admittedly, the majority of Black Friday shoppers don’t get caught up in violence, but there seems to be no way to predict where a crowd will become unruly.